Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/Nightscout/Nightscout_update.md

 * Or if Heroku is not connected to GitHub, scroll down and click Connect to GitHub, if a popup window opens and requires authorization, click Authorize Heroku
 <br>

-* Now after connecting to Gitnub, Scroll down to the bottom of the page, make sure to select the <span style="background-color: #FFFF00">master branch</span>  and then click <span style="background-color: #FFFF00"> Deploy Branch</span>
+* Now after connecting to Github, Scroll down to the bottom of the page, make sure to select the <span style="background-color: #FFFF00">master branch</span>  and then click <span style="background-color: #FFFF00"> Deploy Branch</span>
 <br>
   <img width="auto" height="auto" border="0" align="center"  src="/my-project/img/Heroku/masterthendeploy.jpg" title="Select master then Deploy Branch"/>
 </a>